 Because the proxy is providing the immediate connectivity to the MySQL server, authentication must use the proxy hostname, not the client hostname.

-To update your user credentials, you need to use the GRANT statement.
+To update your user credentials, use the GRANT statement.
 For example:

 '''

 mysql> GRANT SELECT, UPDATE, INSERT on database. to 'user'@'localhost' IDENTIFIED BY 'password';

 '''